-Field experiences are designed to assure that students have a variety of early experiences by focusing primarily on the school environment environment, observation techniques, and finally by reflecting and implementing what have been learned from the university and the public school to facilitate learning.
+Field experiences are designed to assure that candidates have a variety of early experiences by focusing primarily on the school environment environment, observation techniques, and finally by reflecting and implementing what have been learned from the university and the public school to facilitate learning.

 |Summary of Field Experiences||Contact Hours|